Janos95/onion/README.md

 # onion

 Simple chess engine using an sdf based rendering.
-[Play Here!](https://janos95.github.io/onion/), but beaware, it might make you cry :)
+Play [here](https://janos95.github.io/onion/), but beaware, it might make you cry :)